airswap/airswap-protocols/BOUNTY_TEMPLATE.md

-The following bug bounty submission template.
-For details see the blog post at https://medium.com/fluidity/...
-For a prompt response, include the following content in an email to our team at bounty@airswap.io.
+This template is used for submitting bounty requests related to the AirSwap Protocols repository.
+Email us at bounty@airswap.io with all contents of this template for a prompt response.

 ===

-# Bug Submission

 ## Summary